mromarcel/mromarcel/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a Digital Bank
+- 🔭 I’m currently working for a Digital Bank
 - 🌱 I’m currently learning Big Data in K8s

 <div align="center">